Loi (surname)

-Loi is a surname.
-It has various origins, including as a spelling in Punjabi as Loi, three Chinese surnames (雷, 呂, 黎), a traditional surname from Sardinia, and a surname in India among Jatt Sikhs.
-Loi is a common Jatt surname found among Sikhs in Punjab.
-The surname only belongs to the Jatt caste within Punjab and the Sikh community.
+Loi is a surname of various origins.
+It may be a Punjabi surname common among (and exclusive to) Jatt Sikhs in Punjab, one of three Chinese surnames (雷, 呂, 黎), or a traditional surname from Sardinia.

 Origins

 Loi may be the spelling of three Chinese surnames, based on their pronunciation in different varieties of Chinese; they are listed below by their spelling in Hanyu Pinyin, which reflects the Mandarin Chinese pronunciation: